2014 Brazilian Grand Prix

-The result allowed Rosberg to lower Hamilton's lead in the World Drivers' Championship to 17 points while Daniel Ricciardo secured third place despite retiring with a suspension issue.
+The result allowed Rosberg to lower Hamilton's lead in the World Drivers' Championship to 17 championship points while Daniel Ricciardo secured third place despite retiring with a suspension issue.
 Sebastian Vettel and Fernando Alonso each gained one position to move into fourth and fifth places.
-Mercedes increased their unassailable lead in the World Constructors' Championship to 278 points over Red Bull Racing with one race left in the season.
+Mercedes increased their unassailable lead in the World Constructors' Championship to 278 championship points over Red Bull Racing with one race left in the season.